tkhshmsy/sbc6502a1/firmware/README.md

 ## Contents of "ROM.hex"

-this image is the example.
+Here is the example ROM image, 'ROM.hex'.

-all contained programs are from other repositories.
+All contained programs are from other repositories.
+For details, refer to [sbc6502a1/apps/README.md](../apps/README.md).

 * BANK0 (JP1 open)
   * A000 - OSI BASIC 1.0 Rev 3.2